noxxxxxious/cientos/docs/guide/abstractions/mouse-parallax.md

 ![](/cientos/MouseParallax.gif)

-`<MouseParallax />` is a component that allow you to create easily the pam parallax effect.
-The camera will update automatically according to the mouse position, creating a beautiful nice effect
+`<MouseParallax />` is a component that allows you to easily create the pam parallax effect.
+The camera will update automatically according to the mouse position, creating a beautiful, nice effect.

 ## Usage

-You only need import it and use it `<MouseParallax />` additionally you can pass two props, ease and factor.
+You only need import it to use it.
+Additionally, you can pass two props: ease and factor.

-Factor is a number to increase the movement range of the camera and ease it's a boolean that create a smooth transition.
-Also you can disabled with the "disable" prop
+`factor` is a number to modify the movement range of the camera. `ease` is a boolean that toggles smooth transitions.
+In addition, you can disable with the `disabled` prop.

 ```vue
 <template>